 In the summer, the most impressive view is from high above the valley floor at Glacier Point.

 This is one of the few places in the world where you get the "Oh wow!" response from kids.
 Drive to it in the summer, ski to it in the winter.
 This is the most accessible view of the valley from the rim.
 The Glacier Point road is closed by snow all winter and most of the spring (and sometimes part of the summer).
-Facilities are closed in the fall with the road closing whenever the snow comes.
-You can walk (4.8 miles up on the 4 mile trail), take the shuttle (not frequent) or drive (go early or wait to park).
+Facilities are closed in the fall to prepare for the winter snow closure.
+You can walk (4.8 miles (up) via the 4 mile trail), take the shuttle (not frequent) or drive (go early or wait to park).

 Sentinel Dome is an easy hike from the road with clear views in all directions (and not crowded early).
 The Washburn Point turnout provides a slightly different viewing angle for Half Dome, the Merced River and Tenaya Creek drainages.
 Many visitors to the park never make it to Glacier Point.
 They miss one of the highlights, though their failure to visit makes it less crowded for the rest of us.